jawj/wireguard-setup/README.md

 The server is configured for unattended security upgrades and firewalled with `iptables` to allow only SSH, WireGuard and some ICMP types.

+Clients are visible to each other, and can be found via DNS as `my-client-name.wg.internal`.

 ## Usage

 One-time only (as `root`):